lilkimchi/media-metrics-YouTube-analyzer/README.md

 ## Introduction
 This was inspired by a project I had previously worked on for a German-French media company as an analyst and consultant to help them make more data-informed decisions.
 This time, I wanted to take the data possibilities further with the power of Python and machine learning!

-I used Python to automate tasks to tidy data, unify it into one stakeholder reporting tool, and to use the data sources available to analyze content performance.
+I used Python and Pandas to automate tasks to tidy data, unify it into one stakeholder reporting tool, and to use the data sources available to analyze content performance.
 I extracted channel and video statistics with the help of the YouTube Data API and performed sentiment analysis to find how viewers felt about videos and content.

 ### Question
 What makes a program a success?